 |QUICK TIP: VISITING THE DEATH ROAD BOLIVIA?
 Then Bolivia Hop is the safest and easiest way to get there and allows you to see the unique hidden gems of Bolivia along the way...HIGHLY recommended!|

-The world’s most dangerous highway (alternatively known as Death Road, Grove's Road, Coroico Road, Camino de las Yungas, El Camino de la Muerte, Road of Death, Unduavi-Yolosa Highway) climbs up a famous Bolivian mountain pass, La Cumbre, at an elevation of 4,650 metres (15,260 ft) above the sea level.
-This road is legendary for its extreme danger.
+The former world’s most dangerous highway (alternatively known as Death Road, Grove's Road, Coroico Road, Camino de las Yungas, El Camino de la Muerte, Road of Death, Unduavi-Yolosa Highway) climbs up a famous Bolivian mountain pass, La Cumbre, at an elevation of 4,650 metres (15,260 ft) above the sea level.
+This road was legendary for its extreme danger.
 Based on the ratio of death per mile, on an average, 26 vehicles plummet over the edge each year, claiming more than 100 lives.
 The estimation is that 200 to 300 travellers were killed yearly along the road.
 With these numbers, in 1995, the Inter American Development Bank christened this highway "The Most Dangerous Road in the World”.